What Do You Want to Make Those Eyes at Me For?: Early recordings

 Lewis' version was released as a single on Emerson Records in early 1917.
 Around the same time, a version by Sam Ash was released in February on Columbia Records, having been recorded on 11 December 1916.
 It was first a hit when released in March that year by Ada Jones and Billy Murray on Victor Records, peaking at number 3 on the US Billboard chart.
+It was sung by Betty Hutton in the 1945 film Incendiary Blonde.
+Her recording was then released on the A side of Capitol Records 211.

 Emile Ford and the Checkmates version

-The song became a UK hit in 1959 when a doo-wop version was recorded by Emile Ford and the Checkmates as the B-side of their single "Don't Tell Me Your Trouble".
+The song became a UK hit in 1959 when a doo-wop version was recorded by Emile Ford and the Checkmates as the B-side of their single "Don't Tell Me Your Troubles".
 This B-side became more popular and it topped the charts for six weeks over the Christmas and New Year of 1959/60.
 It retained the number 1 position for the first three weeks of 1960.
 This earned Ford his first gold disc for sales of over a million, which was "an incredible feat for an unknown singer with his debut recording".
 The song was co-produced by Ford and Joe Meek.